shekhar1516/firstgitproject/README.md

 # firstgitproject
-this is a first project
+this is a first repository
+author-shekhar